 The chapel is open 24 hours a day, seven days a week.

 At Artesia General Hospital, spiritual support is available to patients and their families.
-We value a spiritual dimension in the care of our patients and support of families experiencing medical issues.
+We value a spiritual dimension in the care of our patients and the support of families experiencing medical issues.
 Being hospitalized, or having a loved one undergo hospitalization, can be a frightening experience.
 Recognizing that in times of sudden crisis, patients and their families will need emotional and spiritual support while physicians and staff tend to their medical need Chaplains are available to assist families in their time of stress.
 Often, it’s the comfort and spiritual guidance that people receive during these trying times that can give them strength to maintain hope and to recover.

 The Chaplaincy Program at Artesia General Hospital is an interfaith ministry that provides spiritual care for patients, families and staff.
 The Chaplaincy team consists of active volunteer clergy members, who include priests, ministers, pastors and deacons who are on call on a rotating basis and available 24 hours a day.
 Clergy members receive orientation and training, as well as continuing education and they also meet monthly to discuss the progress of the Program and to find new ways of providing spiritual support.